Written by Advanced Clinician, Occupational Therapy, Emily Greenwood

 Setting and achieving goals is an exciting part of life.
 It’s a continuous process that we’re able to regularly build upon as we grow and progress.
 By taking time to set the SMART goals and ensuring you’re communicating them effectively, you’ll be setting yourself up for success.

-If you’re a current Therapy Focus client, talk to your therapist about using Strengths for Life.
+If you’re a current Therapy Focus client, talk to your therapy team about using Strengths for Life.
 If you’re interested in starting services with Therapy Focus, contact us for more information.